andynines/elementary-cellular-automata/readme.md

 ```c
 Simulation* createUserSim(int argc, char* argv[])
 ```
 This method wraps the createSim method in eca.c, reading in an argument vector and extracting its information in order to create a simulation specified by a user on the command line.
 If all arguments are acceptable, it passes back the pointer received from the sim creator.
-Otherwise, it displays a usage message.
+Otherwise, it displays a usage message and returns a null simulation pointer.

 **infoStr()**
 ```c